Alohadron/Japanese-Tarditional-Food-Recipes-Web-Page/README.md

 A front-end web project that showcases authentic Japanese traditional food recipes using a clean interface and JSON-powered dynamic content.
 This project is ideal for learning front-end development and exploring Japanese culinary culture.

-📌 Features
+* Features:

-📖 Dynamic recipe loading from JSON files
+1. 📖 Dynamic recipe loading from JSON files

-🧭 Simple and intuitive user navigation
+2. 🧭 Simple and intuitive user navigation

-🖼️ High-quality images displaying traditional dishes
+3. 🖼️ High-quality images displaying traditional dishes

-📱 Mobile-responsive layout
+4. 📱 Mobile-responsive layout

-⚡ Fast reload using a local development server
+5. ⚡ Fast reload using a local development server

-🛠 Tech Stack
+* Tech Stack
 Technology	Purpose
 HTML	Page structure
 CSS	Styling and responsive layout
-JavaScript	Dynamic interaction and JSON data fetching Node.js + live-server	Local development server to support JSON loading 🚀 Getting Started (Using Node.js + Live Server)
+JavaScript	Dynamic interaction and JSON data fetching Node.js + live-server	Local development server to support JSON loading

+🚀 Getting Started (Using Node.js + Live Server)

 This project uses JSON files, which cannot be loaded by directly opening the HTML file in a browser due to browser security restrictions (CORS).